 Only a 2-hour bus ride away from Cebu City

 In my opinion, Hidden Beach is one of the best untouched white sand beaches in Cebu that is near and accessible from Cebu City.

 A 2-hour bus journey is just equivalent to watching one movie on your iPad.
 From Cebu South Bus Terminal, you may hop on a yellow Sepo bus plying to Aloguinsan, tell the bus ticketer to drop you off at Aloguinsan Public Market, and pay about PHP80 for a 2-hour land trip.

 From there, you can ride a motorcycle to Hidden Beach and pay about PHP30 per person for a 20-minute ride.

 Everything is natural

 Aside from the man-made bamboo and nipa cottages on the beach, nothing else is there but pure sand, the natural sea, and surrounding trees.

 The resort’s concrete accommodations are constructed by the entrance on the cliff before descending down to the shore.

 If you’re just planning to stay a few hours, bring a picnic blanket with you and just pay PHP15 per person for the entrance fee.

 If you prefer using wooden tables and chairs, you could rent one out at PHP150.
-If you’re travelling with a big group, you could rent out open air bamboo cottages for PHP300.
+If you’re traveling with a big group, you could rent out open-air bamboo cottages for PHP300.